lightsaft/lightsaft.github.io/_posts/2020-11-11-gaudio-LaSAFT-marp.md

 ## 1. Task Definition: Source Separation

-- Separates signals of the specific source from a given mixed signal
+- Separates signals of the specific source from a given mixed-signal
-  - Music Source Separation, Speech Enhancement, ...
+  - Music Source Separation, Speech Enhancement...

 - Categories of Source separation models